refinedev/refine/documentation/docs/packages/data-providers/supabase/index.md

 So far, we have implemented the followings:

 - We have reviewed Supabase Client and data provider concepts.
-We've seen benefits of using **Refine** and how it can handle complex setups for us.
+We've seen benefits of using Refine and how it can handle complex setups for us.
 - We have talked about the `authProvider` concept and how it works with Supabase Auth API.
-We also see the advantages of **Refine**'s built-in authentication support.
+We also see the advantages of Refine's built-in authentication support.
 - We have added CRUD pages to make the app interact with Supabase API.
 We've seen how the `resources` property works and how it connects the pages with the API.
 - We have seen how the [`Authentication`](/docs/packages/list-of-packages#usage-with-authentication) component works and how it overrides the default login page with the `AuthPage` component.
 We've seen how `AuthPage` component uses `authProvider` methods internally.
-- We have seen how authorization handling in **Refine** app by understanding the logic behind of `authProvider`, and `<AuthPage>` component.
+- We have seen how authorization handling in Refine app by understanding the logic behind of `authProvider`, and `<AuthPage>` component.

 **Refine provides solutions for critical parts of the complete CRUD app requirements.
 It saves development time and effort by providing ready-to-use components and features.**

 ## Supabase Real Time Support

-**Refine** has a built-in support for [Supabase Real Time](https://supabase.com/docs/guides/realtime).
+Refine has a built-in support for [Supabase Real Time](https://supabase.com/docs/guides/realtime).
 It means that when you create, update, or delete a record, the changes will be reflected in the app in real-time.
 Required Supabase Real Time setup is already done in the [`@refinedev/supabase`](https://github.com/refinedev/refine/tree/master/packages/supabase)` data provider.

 [You can check the Supabase Real Time integration in the data provider source code &#8594](https://github.com/refinedev/refine/blob/master/packages/supabase/src/index.ts#L325)